-scp is based on ssh & is used to transfer file from local host to remote host securely.
-Syntax for using scp is
+SCP is based on ssh & is used to transfer files from localhost to remote host securely.

-Rsync’s main function, on the other hand is basically to synchronize files/directories either on local host or on remote host.
-Rsync initially copies whole directory & then copies newly added files (differential backup) rather than copying whole directory again.
+Rsync’s main function, on the other hand, is basically to synchronize files/directories either on localhost or on the remote host.
+Rsync initially copies the whole directory & then copies the newly added files (differential backup) rather than copying the whole directory again.

-Now, let us discuss some examples showing uses of both commands.
+Now, let us discuss some examples showing the uses of both commands.

 here, option r is used when we are copying a directory with all the files inside it,

-secondly option p will provide an estimate time & connection speed,
+secondly, option p will provide an estimated time & connection speed,

-and option v will provide debugging information which can help in diagnosing a problem related to connection, authentication etc.
+and option v will provide debugging information that can help in diagnosing a problem related to connection, authentication, etc.

 option C here will compress the file on the go & will reproduce the same file when it arrives at the destination.
 Thus saving time consumed for copying the file.

-here option –P is used to define a custom port incase we are not using default ssh port (22).
+here option –P is used to define a custom port in case we are not using the default ssh port (22).

-and option v will provide debugging information which can help in diagnosing a problem related to connection, authentication etc,
+and option v will provide debugging information that can help in diagnosing a problem related to connection, authentication, etc,

-above example will let us synchronize a directory from remote location to local host directory & –progress will show us the progress of file/directory transfer.
+The above example will let us synchronize a directory from a remote location to the localhost directory & --progress will show us the progress of file/directory transfer.

-this example will let us use rsync over ssh and option –e here is used to define a protocol, which is this case is ssh.
+this example will let us use rsync over ssh and option –e here is used to define a protocol, which in this case is ssh.

-here, this example will let us use rsync over ssh with modified port.
+here, this example will let us use rsync over ssh with the modified port.

 Both the scp & rsync can be used to transfer files/directories but rsync fares a little better when comes to performance.
-Also rysnc has option to take differential backup which scp lacks.
+Also, Rsync command line options allow us to take differential backup which scp can not do.
 But both are equally secure & very easy to use.